 ADMINISTRATIVE OVERHEAD - Refers to costs allocated to County departments under the Countywide Cost Allocation Plan to cover central administrative and overhead expenditures.
+Also referred to as A87.

 ADOPTED BUDGET - Approved legal spending plan for a fiscal year.
 By statute, the Board of Supervisors must approve an Adopted Budget by October 2nd each year.